versa-networks/devops/python/README.md

 Script for deleting archive logs on an Analytics node for a given Organization
 ## Day1
 Day1 scripts to provision the Director and the Controller
-## VOS Framework
-This repository provides scripts to help you save time when creating or modifiying too many rules on VOS.
 ## Device Sync Status
 Script to identify Template and Director sync status for a tenant.
 ## get_ubuntu_version